MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sql/receive-strongly-typed-polling-based-data-changed-messages-from-sql-in-biztalk.md

 |SQLReceivePort|- Set **Identifier** to *SQLReceivePort*<br /><br /> - Set **Type** to *SQLReceivePortType*<br /><br /> - Set **Communication Pattern** to *One-Way*<br /><br /> - Set **Communication Direction** to *Receive*|
 |SaveMessagePort|- Set **Identifier** to *SaveMessagePort*<br /><br /> - Set **Type** to *SaveMessagePortType*<br /><br /> - Set **Communication Pattern** to *One-Way*<br /><br /> - Set **Communication Direction** to *Send*|

-### Specify Messages for Action Shapes and Connect to Ports
+### Enter Messages for Action Shapes and Connect to Ports
  The following table specifies the properties and their values that you should set to specify messages for action shapes and to link the messages to the ports.
 The names listed in the Shape column are the names of the message shapes as displayed in the orchestration mentioned earlier.

 |Shape|Properties|